Issuers

 master_authority

-: Unlimited minting
+: Unlimited mintingmint_burn_authorities

 : Minting up to assigned allowance